microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/arc_defender_servers/_index.md

     ![Screenshot of Defender recommendation Fix button](./img/07.png)

 - After you apply the recommendation, it will be now marked as healthy.
-Note that It can take several minutes after remediation completes to see the resources in the 'healthy resources' tab
+Note that it can take several minutes after remediation completes to see the resources in the 'healthy resources' tab

     ![Screenshot showing healthy Azure Arc-enabled server](./img/08.png)